Achieve Efficient Combustion in Marine Engines

 3) Correct Air Fuel Ratio: No combustion can take place without the presence of air or oxygen.
 For marine engines, excess air must be supplied to the engine as the time for the combustion process is less and because low-grade fuel requires more air to produce less exhaust smoke.
 Sufficient oxygen must be available to burn not only hydrogen and oxygen in the fuel oil but also other combustibles such as sulfur.

 4) Correct Injection Timing: The correct fuel injection timing leads to high power generation without shock loading on the engine components.
 Proper injection timing also reduces smoky exhaust caused because of late injection inside the cylinder.
-Fuel pumps and injector system must be maintained as required, along with other factors discussed in this article.
+Fuel pumps and injector systems must be maintained as required, along with other factors discussed in this article.

 5) Atomization: Atomization is the process of breaking the fuel oil particles of hydrogen and carbon to extremely small droplets, which are easier to burn inside the combustion space.